Boukabouya/Golang/README.md

 - lexer does a lot of work

 by installing go intellisense we don't need to write import we just write function directly

+## Lexer

+- In Go, semicolons are automatically removed in most cases but it's not the valide syntax , but there are some exceptions where we put it like loop.
+- After installing the go intellisense The lexer in programming languages that ensures correct syntax and variable definitions and automatically inserting semicolons in code.

+## Types

+- case insensitive : capital for the first letter -> exported and public small for the first letter -> private

+- Variables in golang should be known in advance and every thing is type in glonag .

+### simple types

+string integers float bool complex

+### Advenced types

+Arrat Slices Maps Structs Pointers functions channels ... almost everything